Unit 2

 1. The Design Process

 Designing means to put in place a very specific professional methodology and skill-set.
 Understanding the methodology and its methods when doing a project allows you to design consciously through defined steps.
-Look what the International Council of Design says about it.
-Then, look at the diagram that I suggested for BACA and the one shared by the UAL.
-Think about the way you followed (or not) these steps in the last project you did.
+Look at the following information and diagrams to see which steps you followed in the last project.

 The Design Process at FADM BACA ©Thomas Verbal